rupesh40/istio-grpc-using-minikube/README.md

  docker desktop version 3.3.2 engine version v20.10.5 istio version 1.9.4

+ you will need go-compiler installed on your machine to run this example

 # setup :
  I have  used minikube on windows using wsl2 and docker-desktop if you have windows 10 then follow following steps